CTSE Mouse

 Cathepsin-E Mouse Recombinant

-CTSE Mouse produced in Sf9 Insect cells is a single, glycosylated polypeptide chain containing 385 amino acids ( 21-397 a.a.) and having a molecular mass of 41.8 kDa.
+CTSE Mouse, produced in Sf9 Insect cells, is a single, glycosylated polypeptide chain comprising 385 amino acids (21-397 a.a.) with a molecular weight of 41.8 kDa.
+It is expressed with an 8 amino acid His tag at the C-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs